 — Definition from the Glossary at UMC.org

 The Book of Resolutions of The United Methodist Church contains our official positions on many issues, including gun violence.
-The statement, originally adopted in 2000 and revised and readopted in 2008, calls upon The United Methodist Church—which means you, me, and every member of our denomination—to do eleven things.
+Resolution 3426 in the 2012 Book of Resolutions, calls upon The United Methodist Church—which means you, me, and every member of our denomination—to do eleven things.
 (Read the resolution in its entirety here.)

 1. Convene workshops